 Post updated 2/16/22

 My first step was to marinate the chicken with olive oil and herbs.
 You can use any combination of herbs you like, I just used a simple mixture of garlic and rosemary.
 First I stripped the leaves from 5 or 6 sprigs of rosemary (about 1/3 cup loosely packed) and peeled six cloves of garlic.

 I could have finely chopped everything by hand, but the lazy person inside of me decided a mini food processor was the way to go!

 A few seconds later, I ended up with finely chopped rosemary and garlic!
 If you don’t have a mini food processor, just chop everything up by hand and/or pound it with a mortar and pestle.

-I also folded the wings under the bird so that the tips won’t burn on the grill.
+I also decided to tuck wing tips under the bird so that they wouldn’t burn on the grill..

 Here is the inside of my beautifully butterflied bird.
 Doesn’t it make you want to rub oil all over it?

 I thought so!
 I poured about half of the marinade over the inside of the chicken.

 Then rubbed it all over, making sure to coat every single part of the bird.